simplenote-vim/simplenote.vim/README.md

     :Simplenote -d

 This moves the current note to the trash.
+There also exists a command to create new notes.

+    :Simplenote -n

+creates a new note with the contents of the current buffer.
+Once the note is created, `:Simplenote -u` updates the newly created note, also with the contents of the current buffer.

 ## Dependencies
 Version 2 of the SimpleNote API relies heavily on JSON.
 As JSON and VimL don't